 In her framework, Costin proposes six main constituents of the craft production system: artisans, organization and social relationship of the production, means of production, objects, relations of distribution, and consumers.
 Previous studies have been focusing primarily on the last four constituents, as discussed in Chapter 3.
-Traditional Chinese archaeology tends to pay more attention to the art-historical and material analysis of the excavated object, and has thus developed a well-established typology system for the types, shapes, and decorations of the bronze objects.
-Recently, an increasing amount of attention has been dedicated to the procedure and technology of bronze production.
-The distribution of bronzes and the consumers are incorporated into the study of late Shang burials, interconnected with the study of the Shang lineage system.
+Traditional Chinese archaeology tends to pay more attention to the art-historical and material analysis of the excavated object, and has thus developed a well-established typology system for the types, shapes, and decorations of the bronze objects.116 Recently, an increasing amount of attention has been dedicated to the procedure and technology of bronze production.117 The distribution of bronzes and the study of the Shang lineage system.118

-In this chapter, I will focus primarily on the first two constituents in Costin's framework: organization and social relationship of the production and artisans since they are usually overlooked in the traditional study of Chinese archaeology.
+In this chapter, I will focus primarily on the first two constituents in Costin's framework: organization and social relationship of the production and artisans, since they are usually overlooked in the traditional study of Chinese archaeology.